-The School of Strategic Leadership Studies is the primary academic unit for the Ph.D. in Strategic Leadership Studies.
+The School of Strategic Leadership Studies (SSLS) is the primary academic unit for the Ph.D. in Strategic Leadership Studies.
 There are core faculty and adjunct faculty responsible for delivering the leadership courses, yet the doctoral program is an interdisciplinary effort drawing upon faculty in a variety of colleges across campus.

-Mission:

-The School of Strategic Leadership Studies develops students into future organizational change agents through rigorous theoretical study and practical application coupled with experiential learning, emphasizing innovation and evidence-based decision-making.

-Vision:

-The School of Strategic Leadership Studies is a visionary community dedicated to excellence in preparing students to be engaged pracademics leading transformative change in dynamic organizations.

-Values:
+Founded in 2010, the Strategic Leadership Studies Ph.D. is one of eight doctoral programs offered by JMU.
+The 55 alumni of the program are active leaders within government, higher education, nonprofit, and business sectors.

-Intellectual Curiosity: SSLS encourages inquiry into current issues faced in a variety of organizational settings including the nonprofit sector, postsecondary institutions, the corporate world, and beyond.

-Principled: SSLS emphasizes ethical decision-making.
+Mission The School of Strategic Leadership Studies develops leadership scholar-practitioners through rigorous, quantitative-based, interdisciplinary study.
+Vision To encourage and develop excellent, ethical, and evidence-based leadership across spheres of influence and knowledge.
+Values Intellectually Curious - SSLS encourages inquiry into current issues faced in a variety of organizational settings including the nonprofit sector, postsecondary institutions, the corporate world, and beyond.
+We encourage innovation and openness to change.
+Ethical - SSLS emphasizes principled and ethical decision-making.

-Strategic: We train leaders to be forward thinking, planning and preparing for the challenges ahead.
+Strategic - We train leaders to anticipate change, be forward-thinking, and prepare for the challenges ahead.

-Research-based: We require empirical evidence as the basis for scholarship and practice.
+Research-Based - We require empirical evidence as the basis for scholarship and practice.

-Globally Attentive: We recognize the global context in which we operate.
+Globally Attentive - We recognize and appreciate the global context in which we operate.